TypeCobolTeam/LanguageServerRobot/README.md

 # LanguageServerRobot

-For the [**TypeCobol** project]([https://github.com/TypeCobolTeam/TypeCobol](https://github.com/TypeCobolTeam/TypeCobol)), its source code editing plugin under Eclipse RDz and in the implementation of the completion functionality, intelligent editing using the Microsoft LanguageServer protocol; it is essential to have a means of recording and carrying out tests in order to:
+For the [**TypeCobol** project] ([https://github.com/TypeCobolTeam/TypeCobol](https://github.com/TypeCobolTeam/TypeCobol)), its source code editing plugin under Eclipse RDz and in the implementation of the completion functionality, intelligent editing using the Microsoft LanguageServer protocol; it is essential to have a means of recording and carrying out tests in order to: